chandanhpcic/docs/source/manual/how-tos/lan_bridge.rst

 **Step One**
 -----------------
-Configure OPNsense as normal, with a single LAN interface, make sure that it works correctly.
+Configure Reticen8 as normal, with a single LAN interface, make sure that it works correctly.
 It's a good idea to add the extra NIC interfaces ( OPTx ) during installation.

 **Step Two**